 Back in April of 2021, Apple announced they were restricting the ability to track IP addresses in Apple environments.
-Since that time, the industry has been waiting to see the impact these changes might have on investment in social media channels that rely heavily on this data to target and measure campaigns marketers run on their platforms.
+Since that time, the industry has been waiting to see the impact Apple’s privacy changes might have on investment in social media channels that rely heavily on this data to target and measure campaigns marketers run on their platforms.

-This recent article from Lara O’Reilly at Insider offers some answers.
+This recent article from Lara O’Reilly at Insider offers some answers:

 “Facebook said this fall that Apple’s privacy changes were causing it to undercount the effectiveness of some advertisers’ campaigns.
 Facebook also cited Apple’s tracking update as one of the reasons its ad revenue decreased slightly in the third quarter.
 Many companies have said the changes have made it costlier to acquire new customers using Facebook ads.”

 The article references data shared by marketing attribution platform Rockerbox illustrating that, while Facebook still makes up the lion’s share of spend from D2C brands, this increase in cost has accelerated a trend that has seen marketers shifting budgets away from social towards areas like over-the-top TV, video, affiliate marketing and (you guessed it), Programmatic Direct Mail.

 This increase in investment is something that we at PebblePost have seen first-hand.
 In the article, PebblePost CEO, Jacob Ross, cites the increased investment from D2C brands — which make up about half of our client base — by about 72% on average year-over-year.

 But why exactly are D2C brands investing what many consider to be an “old-school” medium?
 There are several reasons it makes sense in modern times:

 The technology powering direct mail advertising is better.

 This is the “programmatic” part of “Programmatic Direct Mail.”
 Much like CTV has reinvented advertising on television, Programmatic Direct Mail has reinvented advertising with direct mail.